AlterionX/liberiamarki/README.md

 # liberiamarki
-First attempt at a wordpress theme
+First attempt at a wordpress theme.

+Makes liberal use of ACF's plugins.
+The fields are in the project files.

+NOTE: This work is a heavily customized version of Wordpress's default theme.
+Any credit for non-original work goes to the Wordpress developers.